 Auto Scaling also provides the following features to meet diverse requirements:

-- If a scaling activity succeeds, fails, or is rejected, Auto Scaling sends notifications by using the methods that are described in the following table.
+If a scaling activity succeeds, fails, or is rejected, Auto Scaling sends notifications based on the rules that are described in the following table.

-Feature Description Message notification Auto Scaling sends notifications by using text messages, internal messages, and emails.
-Event notification Auto Scaling automatically sends notifications to CloudMonitor or Message Service (MNS).
+Auto Scaling automatically sends notifications to CloudMonitor or Message Service (MNS).
 If you use MNS, notifications are sent to the specified MNS topic or MNS queue.
-You are charged when you use MNS.
-For more information about the pricing of MNS, see Pricing.
+You are charged for using MNS.
+For MNS billing information, see Pricing.

 Auto Scaling provides a variety of scaling features that can be used in the following business scenarios: